 The night mode is derived from the Auto (Photo) mode.

 So, you can expect a brighter photo with the Galaxy S10 night mode than the Photo mode.

-For example, as shown below, the photo in the left was taken with Galaxy S10 Auto (Photo) mode and the right one with the night mode.
+For example, as shown below, the photo on the left was taken with Galaxy S10 Auto (Photo) mode and the right one with the new night mode.

 Generally speaking, the night mode delivers brighter photos with less noise compared to the Auto (Photo) mode.

-But you have to pay the price when using the Galaxy S10 camera night mode:
+But you have to pay the price when using the new camera night mode:

 - It takes longer to process the photo.

 - You need to hold the phone slightly more steady.